suncoast-devs/gateway/README.md

 This app manages enrollment for the Academy at Suncoast Developers Guild.

+This app will be deprecated in favor of Citadel soon™.

 ## TODO List

 - [x] Sync approve/reject for sign-offs to nutshell